UIUC-iSchool-DataStories/is457_fall2024/week06/lecture06p2.md

 ---
-title: Lecture 8.1 - Feedback from Assignment 3 (Narrative Proposal)
+title: Lecture 6.2 - Feedback from Assignment 2(a)
 layout: lecture
 description: >-
-  Feedback for Assignment #3.
+  Feedback on Viz for Villiany Proposals
 date: 2023-10-12
 ---